5 letter words starting with cor

 Sometimes the solution is an uncommon word, then It’s time to learn something new.
 Here’s the definition of a few of these words:

-Definition of corms
+Definition of coral

-corms (noun)
+coral (noun)

 Definition of corns